 - GHIN Admin (Club Only)

 FAQs - World Handicapping

 1. When is the World Handicapping System going into effect?

-In the United States, the Would Handicap System is tentatively scheduled to begin on January 1, 2020.
+In the United States, the Would Handicap System began on January 1, 2020.

 There are 10 major changes that will have an effect on your use of the handicap system.
 Please click here to read about these changes...